MBM Glossaries: Influencing Skills Definition

 To have an effect or effect change on an individual, a group, or an idea.

 To have an effect on things or people to shape decisions, perceptions, and motivations.

 The word ‘influence’ was first used to refer to what our ancestors believed was celestial fluids found in stars.
 However, throughout history, influencing and power have come hand in hand in inducing an effect on others pursuing objectives and bringing people together towards a common goal.
 To put simply, those who can influence, have the power to create history.

 There are a number of preferred approaches to influencing people.
-According to a study by Discovery Learning, there are five different kinds of influencing styles.
+There are five different kinds of influencing styles.
 While all of these are effective, it is not a one-size-fits-all approach.
 Effective influencers must tailor their style to fit their audience.